What are Medicare Supplement underwriting rules, and why do they vary by state?

 Timing Is Everything

-Select your state for a detailed breakdown of enrollment rules, protections, and carrier-specific guidance.
+Select your state for a detailed breakdown of enrollment rules, birthday rules, guaranteed issue rights, and carrier-specific guidance.
+Each guide is written from my experience advising clients in that state.

 Not sure which rules apply to you?